Last of the Dogmen: Plot

 Gates and Sloan slowly become friendly with the Cheyenne.
-However, Yellow Wolf's son is sick, wounded after the gunfight with the convicts.
+However, Yellow Wolf's son is sick, after being wounded in the gunfight with the convicts.
 Despite the elder's concerns, Sloan convinces Yellow Wolf to allow Gates to ride into town to obtain antibiotics.
 In town, Gates robs the pharmacy and is chased by local law enforcement, including Sheriff Deegan, his father-in-law.

 After escaping, Gates meets Yellow Wolf in the wilderness, and they return to the Cheyenne camp.
 By this time, the sheriff has gathered a posse and sets out to hunt down Gates both for robbing the store and to find Gates' female companion, whom the sheriff believes Gates has hiding in the Oxbow.

 Gates and Sloan continue to grow closer to the Cheyenne, and Sloan discloses that they are indeed the last of their kind.
 However, Yellow Wolf shows Gates that the sheriff is following his trail and is slowly getting closer to the encampment.
 Knowing that if discovered, the Cheyenne will fight and die, Gates proposes a solution; using some leftover TNT the Cheyenne had taken from explorers many years earlier, he will create a distraction and allow the Cheyenne to flee deeper inside the Oxbow and live in peace, far away from civilization.
 Sloan decides to stay with the Cheyenne, which Gates reluctantly agrees to.

 The two share a passionate kiss, and Gates begins to set up his plan.
 Gates gives himself up to the sheriff and pleads with him to leave the wilderness.
 However, the sheriff discovers the hidden tunnel and prepares to enter it.
 Escaping, Gates attempts to light the TNT with a rifle, but the sheriff stops him and threatens him with a gun to his head.
 Yellow Wolf appears, surprising the sheriff, and fires an arrow at the TNT, setting it off.

 Gates and the sheriff are propelled out of the tunnel into the waterfall.
 Gates saves the sheriff, who is badly wounded.
 The deputy tells everyone to clear out, and they all head back to town to treat the wounded sheriff and Gates.

 In Gates' holding cell, the sheriff confronts him about what Gates saw.
 Gates relents and says some things don't need an explanation; they deserve to remain undiscovered.
 This seemingly helps smooth over Gates' and the sheriff's relationship.